Copyright 2025-2026 Thousand Brains Project

 if self.steps_per_action * self.fixed_amount >= 90:

-# Raise "StopIteration" to notify the dataloader we need to stop
+# Raise "StopIteration" to notify the environment interface we need to stop

 self.check_cycle_action()